 - Keys with large round tops are also easier to manage.
 If possible get new keys made with these tops.
 Some have rubberized, color rims on them for easier grip and identification on a full key chain.

 - If zippers on clothing or other items are hard to manage, add a tassel, large loop or cord to make dressing easier.
 Also, consider buying adaptive clothing designed for wheelchair users.

 - Rearrange furniture, such as foot stools and side tables, to allow for wider walkways that will fit a wheelchair.
 Also, remove or reposition floor rugs for ease and safety.

-Content for this article provided by Deborah Baker of Silvercross Stair Lifts and publisher.
+Content for this article provided by Deborah Baker of Silvercross Stair Lifts

 Related Information - Accessibility in Your Home